yudidwisaputra71/streamtfhd/README.md

 Edit the `.env` file with your favourite editor.
 Change the needed value like DATABASE_USER, DATABASE_PASSWORD, DATABASE_HOST, and DATABASE_NAME with the valid value and leave the others with default value.

 ## Configure the frontend
 The frontend is HTML, CSS, and JavaScript.
-In the development environment, change the BACKEND_HOST and BACKEND_PORT.
+In the development environment, change the BACKEND_HOST and BACKEND_PORT in `config.js` file.

 Edit `streamtfhd-frontend/src/html/js/config.js` file with your favorite editor.

-Fill the BACKEND_HOST object with `localhost`, and fill the BACKEND_PORT object with `8000` value, so it will looks like this:
+Fill the BACKEND_HOST property with `localhost`, and fill the BACKEND_PORT property with `8000` value, so it will looks like this:
 ```javascript
 const base_config = {
     HTTP_PROTOCOL       : "http://",        // HTTP protocol.